nsclass/nsclass.github.io/_posts/2021-08-07-streaming-process-watermark.md

 Spark Structured Streaming Watermark Concept.

-Watermark is a fundamental concept on processing steaming data.
+Watermark is a fundamental concept on processing streaming data.
 Watermark will decide how much data will be frozen and safe to aggregate information.
-Watermark is consists of two values which are the max seen event time and threshold on a specific processing time.
+Watermark in Spark consists of two values which are the max seen event time and threshold on a specific processing time.
 Threshold value is a delay time which how much we can accumulate data to aggregate.

-Because of threshold value, it will decide how frequently we can produce the results.
+Because of a threshold value, it will decide how frequently we can produce the results.

 The following Youtube link is explaining how watermark works on streaming process for Spark.